IBM/ai-on-z-containers/README.md

 Note that numerous pre-built s390x images are available in ICR.

-Additional dockerfiles can be found on the [LinuxONE github organization](https://github.com/linux-on-ibm-z/dockerfile-examples).
+Additional dockerfiles can be found on the [Linux on IBM zSystems github organization](https://github.com/linux-on-ibm-z/dockerfile-examples).

 ## Content